scueper/Laser-engraving-with-Lasergrbl-and-and-Ender-3-S1-pro/README.md

 like: G1 X5.345 Y6.641 S300 F1200
 Which contains info of command (G1), x-coordinate (X), y-coordinate (X), laser power (S) and feed rate (F) Lasergrbl however does not supply complete command lines.
 If only the X-coordinate changes, then it supplies only an X-value, assuming that the laser cutter keeps the constant "sticky" commands and parameters.
-So the approach is to run ascript that reads each new command line and, if the command or some Parameters are missing, completes them with those of the previous command.
-Sounds simple, but some special cases need to be handled.
+As I favour open source projects, the approach is to write a script that reads each new command line and, if the command or some parameters are missing, completes them with those of the previous fully valid command.
+Sounds simple, but some special cases needed to be handled.
-Again to make a long story short, I wrote a python Script that does all this, I got it to work and I want to to supply it to other people coping with the same problems.
+Again to make a long story short, I wrote a python script that does all this, I got it to work and I want to to supply it to other people coping with the same problems.

 I cover 4 use cases: Cutting, Engraving with const. power (B/W), Engraving with varying power (photo), Run a calibration table for power and speed generated by Lasergrbl
+I do not interfere with documentation of Lasergrbl, it is well documented.
+I put the setting to "Marlin" for generating gcode.

 Workflow:
-- Do the rendering of your picture in Lasergrbl according to the use case and create the gcode
+- Do the rendering of your picture (jpg, png, ...) in Lasergrbl according to the use case and create the gcode
-- Save the gcode in a file
+- Save the gcode in a file (xxxxx.nc)
-- Run the python script to complete the gcode on the saved file (the script will ask you for the path to your source- and output file)
+- Run the python script to complete the gcode on the saved file (the script will ask you for the path to your source- and output file). let the file extension be .nc
 - Load the output (completed) file into Lasergrbl
 - Run your engraving job